microsoft/tilecode/manual.md

 ![player resting](pics/restingPlayer.JPG)

-Select the space that the player is on and then select the water tile, which will apply the include flag (green check) to the that tile, as shown below.
+Select the space that the player is on and then select the water tile, which will apply green check mark to that tile, as shown below.

 ![water under player](pics/waterUnderPlayer.JPG)